cloudforet-io/artwork/README.md

-# Cloudforet Logo
+# Cloudforet Branding & Assets

-Cloudforet Logo
+Cloudforet is an open source project for enabling integrated management of multi-clouds.
+In this /artwork repository contains Cloudforet brand assets including logos, characters, illustrations and more.

 ![Cloudforet](./logo/Cloudforet_logo--primary-horizontal.png)